Operations Window

 This operation transforms the network to a network where only the selected nodes have a direct contribution from disturbances, and the unselected nodes are disturbance-free.
 In this transformation the time series of the selected node variables, as well as the modules in network matrix , remain invariant.
 The transformation only changes the noise model .

-The transformation is described in S. Shi, X. Cheng and P.M.J.
+The transformation is attractive in the analysis of network identifiability, and is described in S. Shi, X. Cheng and P.M.J.
 Van den Hof (2023), Single module identifiability in linear dynamic networks with partial excitation and measurement.
 IEEE Trans.
 Automatic Control, Vol. 68, no. 1, pp. 285-300, January 2023.